muhammadshaban89/Monitoring-Tools/rometheus + Grafana/How_They_Work.md

-### In this section we will discuss how grafan+node Exporter and  Prometheus Works
+### In this section we will discuss how Grafana,Node Exporter and  Prometheus Works

 #  **1. Node Exporter — “The Data Collector”**